agentrickard/domain/README.txt

       The module lets Drupal's core node access system handle this.

 As a result, there may exist conflicts between Domain Access and other contributed modules that try to solve this issue.
-Notably, the OG User Roles module introduces a patch to the node_access() function that seems to be incompatible with Domain Access.

-Domain Access has been tested to work with the Organic Groups module.
+Domain Access has been tested to work with the Organic Groups module, but may require the solution in http://drupal.org/node/234087.

 If you experience conflicts with other node access modules, you should uninstall the multiple_node_access patch.
 This will restore the